Timeline

 Interior Remodel

-Houssels Reacquires The El Cortez
+Houssels Reacquired The El Cortez

 Remodeled

-El Cortez remodeled and the cocktail lounge renamed to the Rose Room.
+El Cortez remodeled and the cocktail lounge renamed to “The Rose Room.”

 Grand Opening